 Her Majesty's Revenue and Customs (HMRC), a department of the UK government responsible for the collection of taxes, has raised assessments against the Kaplan U.K. Pathways business for Value Added Tax (VAT) relating to 2017 and earlier years, which Kaplan has paid.
 In September 2017, in a case captioned Kaplan International Colleges UK Limited v.
 The Commissioners for Her Majesty's Revenue and Customs, Kaplan challenged these assessments.
 The Company believes it has met all requirements under U.K. VAT law for a cost sharing group VAT exemption to apply and is entitled to recover the £18.6 million related to the assessments and subsequent payments that have been paid through December 31, 2019.
 Following a hearing held in January 2019 before the First Tier Tax Tribunal, all issues related to law in the case were referred to the Court of Justice of the European Union.
 In the third quarter of 2019, the Company recorded a full provision of £17.3 million against a receivable to expense due to developments in the case.
 Of this amount, £14.1 million relates to years 2014 to 2018.
 If the Company ultimately prevails in this case, the provision will be reversed, and a pre-tax credit will be recorded as a reduction to expense in the Company's Consolidated Statement of Operations.
-The result of the Court of Justice, the litigation may conclude or some issues may be returned to the UK First Tier Tribunal.
+The result of the Court of Justice case is expected by the fall of 2020.
+Depending on the judgment of the Court of Justice, the litigation may conclude or some issues may be returned to the UK First Tier Tribunal.

 On March 28, 2016, a class-action lawsuit was filed in the U.S. District Court for the Northern District of Illinois by Erin Fries, a physical therapist formerly employed by Residential, against Residential Home Health, LLC, Residential Home Health Illinois, LLC, and David Curtis.
-The complaint alleged violations of the Fair Labor

-Standards Act and the Illinois minimum wage law.
-The matter was settled in September 2019, and the classaction settlement was approved by the court in November 2019.
+The complaint alleged violations of the Fair Labor Standards Act and the Illinois minimum wage law.
+The matter was settled in September 2019, and the class-action settlement was approved by the court in November 2019.